-- 1. Students entering a study programme may be offered an intake interview if they have competencies previously acquired elsewhere.
-Students can include the evidence of the competencies previously acquired elsewhere in their portfolios or may use this evidence to substantiate a request for exemption before the Examination Board. - 2.
-Students who re-enrol after an interruption in a study programme in which they were previously enrolled will be required to take an intake interview to determine which part of the study programme still has to be completed.
-No intake interview is needed if agreements regarding re-enrolment in the study programme were already made with the Executive Board at the time that the student interrupted his study.
-If a student enters a study programme during the foundation year, agreements will be made on the period of time the student will be granted before he receives advice regarding the continuation of studies. - 3.
+- 2. Students who re-enrol after an interruption in a study programme in which they were previously enrolled will be required to take an intake interview to determine which part of the study programme still has to be completed.
+No intake interview is needed if agreements regarding re-enrolment in the study programme were already made with the Examination Board at the time that the student interrupted his study.
+If a student enters a study programme during the foundation year, agreements will be made on the period of time the student will be granted before he receives advice regarding the continuation of studies will be issued. - 3.
 A study programme will be drawn up based on the assessment of the competencies previously acquired and will be submitted to the Examination Board for approval.